 Many state laws have gone beyond the federal definition of physical presence.
 States, like Utah, look for a nexus to the jurisdiction rather than just a physical presence.
 According to the Utah Code, Section 59-12-107, there are several situations which give rise to the duty to collect state sales tax.
 These include having an ownership in a business, storing goods in state, regularly delivering goods or regularly leasing property.
 As a business law attorney will advise, the federal rules also still apply.

 Conversely, if you are a Utah business selling out of state, you do not need to collect state sales tax.
 Yet, be aware that other states may have taxation rules that affect interstate transactions.

 For certain sales, you don’t have to worry about paying taxes.
 Under the Utah Code, Section 59-12-104, certain items are exempted from sales tax collection.
 To find out if your business qualifies for a sales tax exemption, contact a business attorney in Utah.

 Buyers must beware!
 When a seller does not collect taxes when they are due, state law puts the responsibility on the buyer.
 This tax, known as a use tax, will be applied to any transaction that would normally require sales tax.
 However, the amount of the tax is dependent on where you reside in the state.
 Use tax is due when you file your state tax return.
 It is your responsibility to keep track of the necessary documentation to complete your filing obligations.
 Consult an experienced attorney if you need further assistance.

 Help With Tax Laws

 The laws concerning internet sales are constantly evolving.
-To make sure your business is in compliance with the latest standards, contact a business attorney at Spencer and Collier, PLLC.
+To make sure your business is in compliance with the latest standards, contact a business attorney at Spencer and Jensen, PLLC.
 Their law office can assist you with any business law matter.